Royal estates ‘to earn millions from NHS, armed forces and state school rents’

 There are further claims from the investigation, working with the Mirror newspaper, that private residential properties rented out by both duchies fail to meet minimum energy efficiency requirements.

-Some 14% of homes leased by the Duchy of Cornwall and 13% by the Duchy of Lancaster have a performance rating of F or G, despite it being against the law for landlords to rent out properties rated below an E since 2020, the investigation reported.
+Some 14 per cent of homes leased by the Duchy of Cornwall and 13 per cent by the Duchy of Lancaster have a performance rating of F or G, despite it being against the law for landlords to rent out properties rated below an E since 2020, the investigation reported.

-Charles’s annual income from the Duchy of Lancaster rose by 5% to £27.4 million in 2023/24, according to accounts published by the estate in July.
+Charles’s annual income from the Duchy of Lancaster rose by 5 per cent to £27.4 million in 2023/24, according to accounts published by the estate in July.

 William received an annual private income of more than £23.6 million from the Duchy of Cornwall last year, accounts showed.